google-marketing-solutions/margin-protection/ts/README.md

 ### Alternative Installation (standalone)

 Note that any updates to your script will need to be manually shared with other users.
-If you're just testing the script, this is an easier installation path.
+If you're just testing the script, use the [Updating Launch Monitor Guide](/docs/updating-launch-monitor.md#clasp---the-technical-way).

-1. Copy the spreadsheet template provided by your Google Representative
-2. [Get the script ID](../docs/get-appsscript-id.md) from the copied spreadsheet.
-3. Run `clasp clone [scriptId]` where [scriptId] is the ID of the copied spreadsheet.
-4. Run `yarn && yarn push` to get your code pushed to the sheet.
-5. Follow the instructions on the Launch Monitor tool to complete installation by adding triggers and a Project Number.